gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/cis/cis-1.5.0/core-concepts.md

 ## New Gruntwork modules vs. existing modules

 To achieve compliance with the new version of the benchmark, we've updated a bunch of existing modules.
-We've also created a new CIS RDS module to satisfy the expanded RDS recommendations.
+We've also created a new CIS RDS and EFS module to satisfy the expanded recommendations.

 To ensure compliance with version 1.5.0 of the CIS AWS Foundations Benchmark, you'll need to follow all the instructions in the [Deployment walkthrough](deployment-walkthrough/step-1-check-your-live-infrastructure-is-cis-v1.4-compliant.md) section.
 We've